By Crystal / Last Updated March 8, 2023

 1. Log into the web client of AOMEI Cyber Backup and add vCenter or Standalone ESXi host as the source device.

 2. Click Backup Task >> Create New Task.
-Select VMware ESXi Backup and the virtual machines you want to backup.
+Select VMware ESXi Backup to schedule a VMware backup task.

 VMware ESXi backup